agiletrailblazers/devops_tools/atlassian/atlassian-dc/jira/Readme.md

 # Global Steps - needed to setup the cluster
 1. Setup a storage class
 2. Setup naespaces for the applications (Jira, Confuencem, Crowd).
 You can choose to decide and do this in default namespace or in anyother namespace per your business need.
+3. Setup a secret for certs to enable SSL with ingress controller

 # Common Steps (for jira, crowd and confluence)